ollama/ollama/README.md

 - [aichat](https://github.com/sigoden/aichat) All-in-one LLM CLI tool featuring Shell Assistant, Chat-REPL, RAG, AI tools & agents, with access to OpenAI, Claude, Gemini, Ollama, Groq, and more.
 - [PowershAI](https://github.com/rrg92/powershai) PowerShell module that brings AI to terminal on Windows, including support for Ollama
 - [orbiton](https://github.com/xyproto/orbiton) Configuration-free text editor and IDE with support for tab completion with Ollama.
-- [TextLLaMA](https://github.com/adarshM84/TextLLaMA) A Chrome Extension that Helps You Write Emails, Correct Grammar, and Translate into Any Language with a Few Fingertips! 🌟✉️

 ### Apple Vision Pro